UndeadKernel/emacs_legacy/plugins/ein/doc/source/index.rst

 v0.5
 ----

 * Add support for stdin channel.
-This mean getpass.getpass() and the ipdb work in no
+This mean getpass.getpass() and the ipdb work in notebook buffers.

 v0.4
 ----